Virtual treatment available: DMA outpatient programs can also be accessed via online telehealth services.

 Our day treatment program provides care for partial hospitalization and intensive outpatient levels of care.
 Treatment is customized and employs a variety of evidence-based modalities, including cognitive behavioral therapy, dialectical behavior therapy, and more.
 Here, clients benefit from one-on-one therapeutic support as well as group sessions in a supportive environment of peers where they can safely practice new skills that are transferable to home.

-Insurances we accept at this location include but are not limited to Anthem Blue Cross, Cigna, Beacon, Unicare, and Kaiser.
+Insurances we accept at this location include but are not limited to Aetna, Florida New Directions Blue Cross and Blue Shield, Cigna, and Beacon.
 Please remember that the insurances we accept change frequently.
 Our insurance team will verify your coverage.